astronomer/docs/learn/airflow-databricks.md

 ## Step 2: Prepare the data

-This tutorial uses an Airflow DAG to orchestrate a Databricks job that joins datasets about shares of renewable electricity sources in different years for a selected country and calculates the percentage of electricity coming from solar, wind and hydro power.
+For this tutorial you will analyze two renewable energy datasets to calculate the percentage of electricity coming from solar, wind and hydro power for a given country over time.

 1. [Download the CSV files](https://github.com/astronomer/learn-tutorials-data/tree/main/databricks-tutorial) from GitHub.
 2. Save the downloaded CSV files in the `include` directory of your Astro project.

-This tutorial uses parts of a dataset from a [Kaggle](https://www.kaggle.com/datasets/programmerrdai/renewable-energy) about renewable energy derived from [Our World in Data](https://ourworldindata.org/renewable-energy) (License [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+This data comes from a [Kaggle dataset](https://www.kaggle.com/datasets/programmerrdai/renewable-energy) about renewable energy derived from [Our World in Data](https://ourworldindata.org/renewable-energy) (License [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).

 ## Step 3: Prepare your object storage